Hubs-Foundation/hubs-docs/docs/faq.md

 ### Why do the instructions say US$38 per month minimum?

 DigitalOcean’s single node option is US$24 per month and this is their lowest price offering.
 They also charge a mandatory extra US$12 per month for load balancing.
-Plus $2 per month for data storage.
+Plus $2 per month for 10 Gigabytes of data storage.
 So $24 plus $12 plus $2 equals $38.

-We are still working on estimating what a 1 hour meetup in Hubs for 5-6 people would cost.

 ### I don’t see my $200 credit on my account with DigitalOcean.